Shakiestnerd/PelicanArticleGenerator/README.md

 ### Categories

 1. You are using the Pelican static site generator.
-2. Article categories are folder names inside of your content folder.
+2. Article categories are folder names inside the content folder.
 3. The folders **'images', 'pages', and 'static'**, if found in your content folder, are ignored and not considered categories.

 ### Files